Fix issues that arise when using Adobe Application Manager to download and install Creative Cloud apps.

 If you are having trouble signing in to your Adobe ID account or Creative Cloud, follow these troubleshooting steps:

-Review your plan details under Plans & Products.
+Review your plan details under My Plans.

 If you do not yet have a Creative Cloud trial or membership, click here to choose a plan.